logicalclocks/hops-docs/docs/hopsml/hopsML.rst

 Serving
 -------

 In the pipeline we support a scalable architecture for serving of TensorFlow and Keras models.
-We use the TensorFlow Serving running on K8s to scale up the number of serving instances dynamically and handle load balancing.
+We use the TensorFlow Serving server running on Kubernetes to scale up the number of serving instances dynamically and handle load balancing.
+There is support for using either the grpc client or the REST API to send inference requests.
+Furthermore we also support a monitoring system that logs the inference requests and allows users to implement custom functionality for retraining of models.

 .. _serving_architecture.png: ../_images/serving_architecture.png
 .. figure:: ../imgs/serving_architecture.png